- Exam Prep

 A: No, the program is not intended to be used for non-hardship cases.

 Q: Do I have to pay back the money awarded to me?

-A: No, but we do encourage paying it forward and make a donation to the fund when your financial situation changes.
+A: No, but we do encourage paying it forward and making a donation to the fund when your financial situation changes.

 Q: If awarded, how will I receive the goods?

-A: The HSC will notify AAPC, who will process the scholarship award.
+A: The HFC will notify AAPC, who will process the award.
 AAPC will then notify the member by email that the goods/services are available.
 No money will exchange hands.

-Q: If I receive a scholarship award, is there a time limit for initiating or using the award?[Back to Top]
+Q: If I receive a financial award, is there a time limit for initiating or using the award?[Back to Top]

-A: Applicants who are awarded a scholarship must initiate or use the award within 3 months (90 days) from the date of the award letter.
-Membership dues and books are purchased immediately by AAPC on behalf of the HSC.
+A: Applicants who receive awards must initiate or use the award within 3 months (90 days) from the date of the award letter.
+Membership dues and books are purchased immediately by AAPC on behalf of the HFC.

 Fund Coverage Questions:

 Q: What are awards generally used for?